dtk/dtk-getting-started-examples/example-services/spark/scenarios/01_SpinningUpNewService/01_InstallServiceModule.md

 install bigtop:spark

 ```
-The first command navigates to the "service module context" and teh second command does the actual installation.
-The dialog with user typing these commands and the DTK responses will look like:
+The first command navigates to the "service module context" and the second command does the actual installation.
+The dialog with the user's commands and the DTK responses will look like:
 ```
 dtk:/>cd /service-module
 dtk:/service-module>install bigtop:spark